-- Evaluate the concept of Fault Tolerance in distributed computing. - Explore the architecture and functioning of Hadoop Distributed File System. - Understand Digital Signatures, specifically ECDSA (Elliptic Curve Digital Signature Algorithm). - Analyze the difficulty level in consensus algorithms. - Analyze The DAOincident and its impact on the cryptocurrency community.
+- Evaluate the concept of Fault Tolerance in distributed computing. - Explore the architecture and functioning of Hadoop Distributed File System. - Understand Digital Signatures, specifically ECDSA (Elliptic Curve Digital Signature Algorithm). - Analyze the difficulty level in consensus algorithms. - Analyze The DAOincident and its impact on the cryptocurrency community. - Explore the architecture of Hyperledger Fabric, Sawtooth Lake, and Corda

-IV Year B.Tech I Sem - CSE
+B.Tech IV Year I Sem - CSE